jentery/dh150/index.md

 * Conflict: between characters, events, groups, environments (the tension upon which the story relies)
 * Point of view: first, second, or third-person (omniscient or limited)

-The main content prompts considerations of *shared interpretation*, or what about a story puts people on the same page.
+The "main content" prompts considerations of *shared interpretation*, or what about a story puts people on the same page.

 ---